johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 > The same holds true when checking amperage.
                 > If the brake is active and the wire being measured goes down stream to the break as well as to the winding then it will appear as if amperage measurements on that winding are greater than on the other two.

-# document complete to this point.
-More work tomorrow

         4. When machines move erratically, move uncommanded, stop uncommanded, won’t move, or move at a speed unexpected:

-        1. Ensure that all the controls are set correctly.
+            > Ensure that all the controls are set correctly.

-        2. Clear the machine, power down, and reset.

-        3. Check for error messages or error lights at the PLCs.
+            > Check for error messages or error lights at the PLCs.

-        4. Check for error messages or error lights at the VFDs.
+            > Check for error messages or error lights at the VFDs.

-        5. Check for error messages at the HMIs.
+            > Check for error messages at the HMIs.
+            > It never hurts to just clear the machine, power down, and reset.

-        6. Check that photo eyes and reflectors are clean.
+            > Check that photo eyes and reflectors are clean.

-        7. Check that sensors, reflectors, limit switches and encoders
-            > are adjusted and or focused properly.
+            > Check that sensors, reflectors, limit switches are adjusted and or focused properly.

-        8. Check if unwanted reflections are confusing photo eyes.
+            > Check if unwanted reflections are confusing photo eyes.

-        9. Check for faulty or broken sensors or limit switches.
+            > Check for faulty or broken sensors or limit switches.

-        10. Check that encoders, sensors and limit switches are fastened
+            > Check that encoders, sensors and limit switches are fastened securely.
-            > securely.
+            > Suspect faulty encoders.

-            1. Dithering is a sign of loose encoder.
-Dithering can also be caused by dirty photo eyes and intermittent sensors.
+            > Dithering (erratic motion) is a sign of loose encoder.
+            > Dithering can also be caused by dirty photo eyes and intermittent sensors.

-        11. Check that limit switches are not actually up against their
+            > Check that limit switches are not actually up against their limits.
-            > limits.
-If a machine won’t move in either direction and
-            > nothing else seems to be wrong then consider the
-            > possibility that both in and out limit switches are
-            > activated at the same time.
+            > If a machine won’t move in either direction and nothing else seems to be wrong then consider the possibility that both in and out limit switches are activated at the same time.

-        12. Important!
-Follow the wires.
+            > Important!
+While taking proper safety precautions, follow the wires.
 Pull and wiggle connectors.
-            > Check that all electrical connections (Power and Signal)
-            > to sensors, limit switches, encoders, terminal blocks,
-            > PLCs, VFDs and motors are tight and secure.
-If strange
-            > behavior cannot be explained then check for lose
-            > electrical connections before giving up and saying I need
-            > to look into the PLC.
-Looking into the PLC will not expose
-            > lose electrical connections.
+Check that all electrical connections (Power and Signal) to sensors, limit switches, encoders, terminal blocks, PLCs, VFDs and motors are tight and secure.
+If strange behavior cannot be explained then check for lose electrical connections before giving up and saying I need to look into the PLC.
+Looking into the PLC will not likely expose lose intermittant electrical connections.

-        13. Check sensor, limit switch, and encoder connections at the
-            > PLCs and VFDs.

-        14. Suspect faulty encoders.

-        15. Check that input and output cards are seated securely.
+            > Check that input and output cards are seated securely.

-        16. Check input and output lights on the PLC.
-Compare these
-            > against photos taken when the system is ready to run.
+            > Check input and output lights on the PLC.
+Compare these against photos taken when the system is ready to run.

-        17. If PLC inputs and outputs are bypassed using multiplexers,
-            > then check the lights on the multiplexers.
+            > If PLC inputs and outputs are bypassed using multiplexers then check the lights on the multiplexers.

-        18. Check the ladder logic if possible with a Laptop PC or look
-            > over the ladder logic in the documentation.
+            > Check the ladder logic if possible with a Laptop PC or look over the ladder logic in the documentation.

-        19. Check that wires to PLCs are secure.

-        20. Check the health of the motor.
-Measure voltage, freq, power
+            > Check the health of the motors:
-            > factor and amperage on all legs loaded and unloaded.
-They
+            > Measure voltage, freq, power factor and amperage on all legs loaded and unloaded.
-            > should be equal.
-Voltage, Amperage, and resistance
+            > They should be equal.
-            > measurements intended to determine the health of a motor
-            > must be made at the motor without any connections to
-            > brakes, contactor coils, load balancing devices etc.
+            > Voltage, Amperage, and resistance measurements intended to determine the health of a motor must be made at the motor without any connections to brakes, contactor coils, load balancing devices etc.

-        21. Check that connections to VFDs are secure and that the drive
+            > Check that connections to VFDs are secure and that the drive is functioning correctly.
-            > is functioning correctly.
-Check input voltage and output
+            > Check input voltage and output voltage.
-            > voltage.
-Use the meter’s low pass filter when measuring
-            > the output of a VFD.
+            > Use the meter’s low pass filter (if available) when measuring the output of a VFD.

-        22. Check for proper voltages from power supplies and from
+            > Check for proper voltages from power supplies and from source power.
-            > source power.

-        23. Suspect overheating hydraulics and bad seals.
+# Document is complete to this point.
+More work tomorrow

 5. If there is a momentary loss of power (just a second or less) (usually 24 volt systems but sometimes 110 too.)

     1. This is most likely a short circuit.
-This may seem odd if no fuse is blow and nothing is tripped out but this often how 24 volt systems short out.
+This may seem odd if no fuse is blown and nothing is tripped out but this often how 24 volt systems short out.
 If it happens when actuating a button then check the input circuit first by disconnecting the button circuit from the PLC and actuating the input with a jumper.
 If